 We also offer a New Smile in a Day procedure if you are missing a large number of teeth and looking to have same-day dental implants.

-What are Dental Implants?
+What Are Dental Implants?

 Dental implants are an appliance used to replace the roots of teeth.
 The implant is surgically attached to the jaw bone and an artificial tooth is attached to the top of the implant, creating a natural looking, undetectable replacement for the missing tooth.
 In the event that more than one tooth is missing, several implants may provide a base for a series of artificial teeth known as a fixed bridge.
-Implants can even be used to secure a full set of removable dentures for people who have no remaining natural teeth.
-This can greatly improve chewing ability and reduce the risk of choking.

 It generally takes about six months for the surgical implant to heal before the final installation of the artificial tooth or teeth can be finished.